syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Columns.md

 ## Display Empty Column

 On binding empty data source to Kanban control, it displays "No cards to display" text.
 Using `ShowColumnWhenEmpty` property, we can render empty kanban columns.
-Set allowEditing and allowAdding property as true to add new data into the empty kanban column.
+Set AllowEditing and AllowAdding property as true to add new data into the empty kanban column.

 The following code example describes the above behavior.